AmirWihan/Heru-Aug17-good-version/USER_MANUAL.md

 ## 1. Introduction

 ### 1.1.
-What is Heru?
+What is VisaFor?

-Welcome to Heru, your all-in-one platform for managing the complexities of the immigration process.
+Welcome to VisaFor, your all-in-one platform for managing the complexities of the immigration process.
 Our application is designed to connect applicants with experienced legal professionals, streamline case management, and leverage powerful AI tools to improve efficiency and success rates.

 **Key Features:**